S. M. Qureshi

 S.M.
-Qureshi (3 May 1936 – 17 February 2019) was a Pakistani academician, civil servant, and civil engineer.
+Qureshi (3 May 1936 – 17 February 2019) was a Pakistani academic, civil servant, and civil engineer.

-He was founding Vice-Chancellor of Mehran University of Engineering and Technology in Jamshoro, Sindh, Pakistan.
+He was the founding Vice-Chancellor of Mehran University of Engineering and Technology in Jamshoro, Sindh, Pakistan.
 His name was included in Hall of Fame of the Asian Institute of Technology, Thailand.
 He served as Federal Secretary of Education, Federal Secretary of Science and Technology and Convener of the Vice Chancellor's Selection Committee of Government of Sindh.

 Education

-Qureshi was born on 3 May 1936 at Boobak town of Taluka Sehwan, District Jamshoro, Sindh, Pakistan.
-His real name was Shamesuddin s/o Muhammad Bakhsh Qureshi.
+Qureshi was born on 3 May 1936 to Muhammad Bakhsh Qureshi at Boobak town of Taluka Sehwan, District Jamshoro, Sindh, Pakistan.
+His real name was Shamsuddin.
 He graduated from N.E.D.
 University of Engineering and Technology, Karachi in 1959.
 He received Master of Engineering (M.E.) degree in Structural Engineering from the Asian Institute of Technology (AIT), Thailand in 1965 and PhD degree in Civil and Structural Engineering from Sheffield University, England in 1971.